 But, as I found out recently, there is a darker side to Halong Bay, that I’m sure no tourists or travellers know anything about.read more

 With Christmas come and gone and the new year under way, now is the time that many people start thinking about their holidays and travel plans for the coming year, even writing a wish list of things they'd like to do and places they'd love to visit.
 Perhaps you have...read more

 When Cindy, from My Diving Holidays, asked me if she could write a guest post for Travel With Kat about shark fin soup and the devastating knock-on effect that it has on eco-systems, I was eager to know more.
 I hope you find Cindy's post as fascinating as I did and...read more

 The Gambia is world-renowned for bird watching, having some 560 species of birds, so I was delighted when I heard that bird watching expert, Malick Suso was going to be my guide in The Gambia for an early evening walk through Bijilo Forest.
-I had met Malick...read more
+I had met Malick briefly...read more

 When we arrived at Mandina Lodges we were given a few words of warning!
 "Don't leave your toiletries out in your open-air bathroom as the baboons might steal them."
-Replanting Makasutu Forest and the return of the baboons When the founders of Mandina Lodges,...read more
+Replanting Makasutu Forest and the return of the baboons When the founders of Mandina Lodges, first...read more

 During my last visit to The Gambia I stayed in the area known as the Senegambia strip.
 It's the largest and liveliest resort in The Gambia, although in late June and early July when I was there, it was pretty quiet.
-Despite the humidity it is a lovely time...read more
+Despite the humidity it is a lovely time of year to...read more

 When I heard that you could swim with dolphins in Sharm el Sheikh I leapt at the chance.
 This was a long-held dream of mine and I was over the moon.
 It was a spur of the moment decision that I now regret.
 Before we had left England I had looked at what excursions were...read more